The Childhood of a Leader (film)

-The Childhood of a Leader is a 2015 historical drama film, co-written, co-produced and directed by Brady Corbet, and is Corbet's feature film directorial debut.
-It is loosely based on Jean-Paul Sartre's short story The Childhood of a Leader, published in 1939 in a collection entitled The Wall.
-Corbet co-wrote the screenplay with his wife Mona Fastvold, and filmed both an English- and a French-language version.
+The Childhood of a Leader is a 2015 historical coming-of-age psychological drama film co-written, co-produced and directed by Brady Corbet in his directorial debut.
+It is loosely based on Jean-Paul Sartre's short story of the same name, published in 1939 in a collection entitled The Wall.
+Corbet co-wrote the screenplay with his partner Mona Fastvold.

-The film chronicles the childhood of a fascist leader in the period immediately following World War I. Production began in early 2015, in Budapest, (Hungary).
-The film had its world premiere in-competition (Horizon section) at the 72nd Venice International Film Festival on 5 September 2015 and won two awards at the festival, Best Debut film and Best Director.
+An international co-production between the United States, the United Kingdom, Hungary, Sweden, France, Canada and Belgium, the film chronicles the childhood of a fascist leader in the period immediately following World War I. Production began in early 2015, in Budapest, (Hungary).
+The film had its world premiere in competition in the Horizon section at the 72nd Venice International Film Festival on 5 September 2015, and won two awards at the festival, Best Debut film and Best Director.

 Plot

+Overture

+In 1919, Prescott, an American boy, has temporarily retreated to the French countryside with his father, an American diplomat who is there to help negotiate the Treaty of Versailles, and his mother, who is German-born.

+I. The First Tantrum, A Sign of Things to Come

-In 1919, an American boy has temporarily retreated to the French countryside with his father, an American diplomat who is there to help negotiate the Treaty of Versailles, and his mother, who is German born.
-After rehearsing for a church pageant the boy throws rocks at the other children and their parents and then runs into the woods.
-When he returns he sees his father who has been drinking with family friend Charles Marker.
-The boy is forced to apologize to the townspeople and though he is unrepentant he is forgiven.
+After rehearsing for a church pageant, Prescott throws rocks at the other children and their parents and then runs into the woods.
+When he returns, he sees his father who has been drinking with family friend Charles Marker.
+Prescott is forced to apologize to the townspeople and though he is unrepentant, he is forgiven.

+Though his mother is fluent in French, Prescott has been forbidden from speaking anything but English with his mother.

+II.
+The Second Tantrum, A New Year

-Though his mother is fluent in French the boy has been forbidden from speaking anything but English with his mother.
-As they are living in France however, the mother is permitted to hire a tutor, Ada, to teach the boy French.
-The boy later sees Ada alone with his father, which his father claims was because he was paying her.
-Afterwards, during one of their lessons the boy grabs Ada's breast.
-Though she is upset by the encounter Ada does not mention it to his mother.
+As they are living in France, however, the mother is permitted to hire a tutor, Ada, to teach Prescott some French language.
+Prescott later sees Ada alone with his father, which his father claims was because he was paying her.
+Afterwards, during one of their lessons, Prescott grabs Ada's breast inappropriately.
+Though she is upset by the encounter, Ada does not mention it to his mother.

 The father, along with several trusted aides, spends some time in secret meetings at the house, no longer having faith in the negotiations.
-One of the aides, seeing the boy, mistakes him for a girl, which causes him to strip off his clothes and lock himself in his room for several days.
+One of the aides, seeing Prescott, mistakes him for a girl, which causes him to strip off his clothes and lock himself in his room for several days.
 His mother intends to starve him out but he is secretly fed by Mona, the housekeeper.
-When the mother discovers this she fires Mona.
+When the mother discovers this, she fires Mona.
 Mona vows to destroy the mother and her family.

-The boy spends several days locked in his room learning French.
-Afterwards he recites a text in front of his mother and Ada and then asks his mother to dismiss Ada so he can continue his studies alone.
-The father returns to find the mother with Charles Marker.
-Upon seeing that his son is still disrobed he promises to lash him which results in a physical altercation in which he injures the boy's arm.
+Prescott spends several days locked in his room learning French.
+Afterwards, he recites a text in front of his mother and Ada and then asks his mother to dismiss Ada so he can continue his studies alone.
+The father returns to find the mother with Marker.
+Upon seeing that Prescott is still disrobed, he promises to lash him which results in a physical altercation in which he injures the boy's arm.